spotinst/help/src/docs/spot-security/features-a.md

 ### Risk Analysis

 Spot Security’s Risk Analysis shows you the security risks discovered in your cloud environment with visibility at a high level and at a very detailed-level view.
-Spot Security then takes the next step of showing you the appropriate remediations that you can act on.
+Spot Security then takes the next step of showing you the appropriate remediations you can act on.

 ### Filters